DrNikhilV/LogAnything/README.md

 npm install
 node server.js

+### Database

+Install MongoDB and use MongoDB Compass
+Connect to localhost:27017

 🏗️ Project Architecture Overview

 LogAnything is a full-stack journaling/logging application with AI integration, built using modern web technologies with a clear separation between frontend and backend.